niloysh/5gc-config/README.md

 - In this scenario, we have 2 S-NSSAI representing two network slices (each consisting of 1 SMF and 1 UPF).
 - UE1 connects to both slice 1 and slice 2 using two separate PDU sessions.
-- UE2 has two PDU sessions with the same slice (slice 2).
+- UE2 has a single PDU session with slice 2.

 ![slicing 02](images/slice_deployment_02.png)